CHTC/chtc-website-source/file-avail-s3.md

 ## D. Data Access Within Jobs

-Data in a CHTC S3 bucket is available anywhere (including OSG) as long as the version of HTCondor running on the execute machines support jobs that use S3 URLs.
+Data in a CHTC S3 bucket can be accessed from jobs running almost anywhere (including most of OSG).
+HTCondor automatically matches and runs jobs that use S3 buckets only on machines that support S3 data transfers.

 Data in CHTC S3 buckets are owned by the user (or a set of users), and only the user's (or users') own jobs can access these files.